 undergraduate (uw ’22)

 Ray came to UW from Taiwan a year ago.
-He is currently a sophomore planning to major/minor in Chemistry/Materials Science, but is still exploring his specific academic interests.
+He is currently a junior planning to major/minor in Chemistry/Materials Science, but is still exploring his specific academic interests.
 In his free time, he enjoys watching soccer and basketball games, exploring things that are related to computer hardware, and games.

 Ralf is an Australian Labradoodle who came to Seattle by way of Boston.
 He has virtually no chemistry experience whatsoever and currently enjoys chewing on nearly everything, making it difficult for him to get any lab work done.
 Ralf has indicated that if given the opportunity, he would like to work on epawxide (is that how you spell it?) polymerizations.
 For now, he enjoys going on walks, rolling in the grass, and finding good sticks.